Szybet/InkWatchy/README.md

 Oh and as it seems bitcoin is also preferred, just contact me and ask me for an address because creating a new address for every transaction is more secure, right?

+For a small coffe donation I can manage your firmware and provide you personalised binaries, if you can't compile it yourself

 ## Sister projects
 - https://github.com/Szybet/E-Watch-FOSS
 - https://github.com/Szybet/watchy-scom